Get started

 The PostgreSQL database will use a managed service offering from your cloud provider and the appropriate TF provider:

-Remember that the TF code for provisioning this database will be executed by the runner.
+Remember that the TF code for provisioning this database will be executed by the runner on your demo infrastructure.
 The provider configuration must receive appropriate authentication data just like in any other TF execution.
 To achieve this, you will also define a provider in the Orchestrator.
 Providers are the reusable direct equivalent of Terraform/OpenTofu providers that may be injected into the Terraform/OpenTofu code referenced in modules.

 Return to the orchestrator folder: